Out with the tuxedo, in with the ‘Glenn vest’: Youngkin to host casual party in place of inaugural ball

 “It’s very consistent with the interests and inclinations of the people who elected him,” said Bob Holsworth, a veteran Richmond political analyst, referring to the rural voters who powered his win over McAuliffe, who was seeking a comeback.

-Tickets are required for the Main Street Station celebration, the black-tie dinner and other events, but prices were not listed on the flier.
+Tickets are required for the Main Street Station celebration, the black-tie dinner and other events, but prices were not listed on the flier or in the news release.
+Youngkin’s transition team did not immediately respond to inquiries about ticket prices.

 An unspecified “Grammy award-winning national artist” will perform at the station, according to the flier, so it is possible that Youngkin will wind up cutting a rug.